h-lakshman/tictactoe-cli/README.md

 # Tic Tac Toe CLI Game

 Welcome to the **Tic Tac Toe CLI Game**!
 This is a simple, interactive game that can be played directly from your terminal.
-Play against another player or test your skills against an AI opponent!

 ## Features